DIPlib/diplib/src/documentation/main.md

 - Write new algorithms.
 If you have an algorithm that you'd like to contribute to the project, we'll be happy to see it!

-- Create an interface to another libraries or scripting language
+- Create an interface to another library or scripting language

 - Fix bugs, improve documentation, add code to the unit tests

 - Create a nice Doxygen theme for the documentation, create a logo for the project

-In any of these cases, fork the project, create a new branch for your contribution, and send a pull request to Cris Luengo.
+In any of these cases, fork the project, create a new branch for your contribution, and send a pull request.
 Do also read \ref styleguide, and make sure you adhere to it.
 Don't be offended if you receive requests for modifications before your work is merged with the project.